MrMohebi/bypass-iran-intranet/README.md

 you need two servers one in an Iranian data center and one outside (preferably Europe because of latency).
+Use cloud servers, thay are cheap and also easy to use.
+Order the less config is possible. even 1 core of cpu and 512M of ram are completely enough.

 we consider iran server IP is: ```103.130.0.10```